-Yet, only about 10% of managers say their jobs are structured so they can focus some time on coaching employees, a McKinsey study found.
+Yet, only about 10% of managers say their jobs are structured so they can focus on coaching employees and creating training lessons, a McKinsey study found.

 So, it’s no surprise many managers don’t feel they have the time or resources to polish their training skills.

 Well, there’s probably no better model than your 3rd grade teacher.

 “. . .
 There are many things that leaders of all stripes can learn from teachers,” Hoff says.
 “They are, outside of our parents, the first true leaders in our lives and those that we turn to for knowledge, guidance and direction.”